 values (in fact, 1360 because one triplet had all equal values) while

-the authors used 1343/1361 and provided no justification for the same.
+the authors used 1343/1361 and provided no justification for the same (they talked about the gaps, max-min > 2).

 Similarly, we had 595 triplets to plot the histogram for the rest of the

-researchers (of the same lab).
+researchers (from the same lab).
 However, our plots can be categorized

-very similar to theirs after the bin adjustment, and we categorized
+very similar to theirs after the bin adjustment, and we characterized

 these differences too minor for investment of more time.